12 November 2020

-Starting from 1st July 2021 a new form of business activity will be possible in Poland – a simple joint-stock company.
-As assumed by the legislator this kind of company will be attractive especially for start-ups and other innovative projects.
+Starting from 1st July 2021 a new form of business activity is possible in Poland – a simple joint-stock company.
+As assumed by the legislator this kind of company is attractive especially for start-ups and other innovative projects.
 It is supposed to be far more flexible less expensive and easier to manage than an LLC or a regular joint-stock company.
 In my next articles I will comment on this new form of entity in more detail.

 How the company may be created?